 6.8.1 Applicability to language

+The vulnerability documented in ISO/IEC 24772-1:2024 6.8 is applicable to C .

 A buffer boundary violation condition occurs when an array is indexed outside its bounds, or pointer arithmetic results in an access to storage that occurs outside the bounds of the object accessed.
 This leads to undefined behaviour.

 In C, the subscript operator [] is defined such that E1[E2] is identical to *(E1+E2) and to E2[E1], so that in all cases the value in location (E1+E2) is returned.
 C does not perform bounds checking on arrays, so the following code: